Elliptic fibrations on covers of the elliptic modular surface of level 5: K3 surfaces obtained by

 \subsubsection{Weierstrass equation of $X_{5,5}$}

 Let us denote by $\mu_1$ and $\mu_2$ two arbitrary points of $\mathbb{P}^1_{\mu}$ such that the fibers of \eqref{eq: Weierstrass R5511} over $\mu_1$ and $\mu_2$ are smooth.
 Let $X_{5,5}$ be the surface obtained from $R_{5,5}$ by a base change of order 2 branched in $\mu_1$ and $\mu_2$.
-The surface $X_{5,5}$ depends on the two parameters $\mu_1$ and $\mu_2$, i.e., it lives in a 2-dimensional family of K3 surfaces.
+We already observed that the surface $X_{5,5}$ lives in a 2-dimensional family of K3 surfaces and its equation depends on the two parameters $\mu_1$ and $\mu_2$.

 Let us consider the base change $\mathbb{P}^1_{(\alpha:\beta)}\ra\mathbb{P}^1_{(\mu:\lambda)}$ branched over $(\mu:\lambda)=(\mu_1:1)$ and $(\mu_2:1)$, i.e. the base change given by It induces on $X_{5,5}$ the elliptic fibration